ibm-cloud-docs/vmwaresolutions/vmonic/trbl_esxi_firewall_config_nfs.md

 There are several possible reasons for loss of connectivity to storage.
 One possibility is that {{site.data.keyword.cloud}} was performing maintenance on your endurance storage, which disabled your storage's IP addresses in a rotating fashion.
 However, your host was not aware of all endurance storage IP addresses.
 {: tsSymptoms}

-This issue might occur if you have an incorrect entry in the `/etc/hosts` file of your VMware vCenter Server® hosts.
+This issue might occur if you have an incorrect entry in the `/etc/hosts` file of your hosts.
 The entry was added by the {{site.data.keyword.cloud}} automation for hosts that are part of a management cluster with NFS storage.
 In the `/etc/hosts` file for these hosts, the entry of the hostname for some endurance storage was hardcoded to a single IP address.
 {: tsCauses}

 Although endurance storage is resilient, as a result of this misconfiguration, if {{site.data.keyword.cloud_notm}} performs maintenance on that Endurance IP address, access to the datastore is interrupted and VMs might fail.